-The next way to make your business more discoverable and approachable is setting up a custom company email address.
+The other way to make your business more discoverable and approachable is by setting up a custom company email address.
 Click the Get custom email button on the left side of your GMB administrator panel and follow the instructions.
 Creating a custom email address will make you look more professional whenever you respond to your customers’ messages.

 The last and the most useful tool for business messaging in Google’s offer is the Chat.
 You can think of it as a GMB Messenger app as it allows you to reply to messages from your clients in real-time.

 3. Keyword Planner

 Whether you advertise your business through a website, blog, or other forms of content, search engine optimization is definitely one of the most important components of a successful online marketing strategy.
 You don’t need to become an expert right away as SEO is a complex field of digital marketing.
 Luckily, Google provides some great tools to make your life easier here.
 Use them while preparing content for your website to make it more discoverable.

 To do so effectively, you’ll need to optimize the copy of your website, publish meaningful blog posts, and so on.
 Weaving in keywords relevant to your niche and to the search phrases your target audience uses to find businesses similar to yours is a great practice.